 What about all those cans of clam chowder, creamed corn, and kidney beans you’ve got squirreled away in the cupboards?
 Should you just donate them?
 Maybe, but you might want to have a little fun with them first.

 Make your own heavy bag.
-Grab a sturdy duffel bag or even just a suitcase, and fill it to the brim with all the crappy canned goods you can find.
+Grab a sturdy duffel bag or even just a suitcase, and fill it to the brim with all the canned goods you can find.
 Use it to run hill sprints or just carry it around for a great workout.
 Sandbag exercises can apply here, too.
-Beginners may want to stick to corn, beans, and other smallish cans, but if you’re up for a real challenge, fill your bag with lots of chicken in a can.
+Beginners may want to stick to corn, beans, and other smaller cans, but if you’re up for a real challenge, fill your bag with lots of chicken in a can.